-Back in January, we did a quick tour of the North Devon and Cornwall coast.
-We did the east coast of Devon back in 2016, this was our first visit to Cornwall.
-Our final destination was Portreath in Cornwall where we were staying at Gwel an Mor luxury lodges.
+In January, we took a quick tour of the North Devon and Cornwall coast.
+We did the east coast of Devon back in 2016, and this was our first visit to Cornwall.
+Our final destination was Portreath in Cornwall, where we stayed at Gwel an Mor luxury lodges.

-I knew the drive would be too much in one go, so I decided to break the journey up with two overnight stays, one at the Holiday Inn Express in Bristol and the other in the Premier Inn in Barnstable.
+I knew the drive would be too much in one go, so I broke the journey up with two overnight stays, one at the Holiday Inn Express in Bristol and the other at the Premier Inn in Barnstable.

 Weekend in North Devon and Cornwall

 On route, we dropped into Ilfracombe and Woolacombe.
-Sadly, as suspected, they were pretty much shut for the winter.
+Sadly, as suspected, both were pretty much shut for the winter.

 Ilfracombe was our first stop in North Devon.
-I like the way Ilfracombe describes itself as having “Curious Coastal Charm” and I wouldn’t disagree with that.
+I like how Ilfracombe describes itself as having “Curious Coastal Charm”, and I agree.

 When we arrived, the wind was howling.
-I did think twice about pushing Bridget in her chair but the TGA wheelchair mover came to our rescue and we managed to grab a few photos.
+I thought twice about pushing Bridget in her chair, but the TGA wheelchair mover came to our rescue, and we grabbed a few photos.

 As you can see, poor Bridget is getting battered by the howling wind – the things we do for The Bimblers!

-Probably the biggest surprise in Ilfracombe was a 66-foot bronze statue of a pregnant lady named Verity.
-Verity was designed by Damien Hirst and is meant to be a modern interpretation of “Truth and Justice”.
-The statue sort of looks out of place but it doesn’t in real life if that makes any sense?
+The biggest surprise in Ilfracombe was a 66-foot bronze statue of a pregnant lady named Verity.
+Verity was designed by Damien Hirst and is a modern interpretation of “Truth and Justice”.
+The figure looks out of place, but it doesn’t in real life if that makes any sense?

-During the season there are lots of things going on in Ilfracombe.
-Understandably, fish plays a big part whether that’s catching it or eating it.
-Ilfracombe has had a harbour since the 12th century and the harbour is still landing fish today.
+During the season, there are lots of things going on in Ilfracombe.
+Understandably, fish plays a big part, whether catching it or eating it.
+Ilfracombe has had a harbour since the 12th century, and the port is still landing fish today.

-For beach lovers, the famous Tunnels Beach describes itself as accessible to wheelchairs.
-It’s not a golden sand beach, it’s more natural coastline which means rocks.
+The famous Tunnels Beach describes itself as accessible to wheelchairs for beach lovers.
+It’s not a golden sand beach; it’s a more natural coastline which means rocks.
 That said, here is what they say about accessibility:

 Is the site accessible for wheelchairs and pushchairs?

-Yes, the ground throughout the tunnels themselves is either paved or concrete, access is good with only a gentle slope leading to the main beach.
+Yes, the ground throughout the tunnels is either paved or concrete.
+Access is good, with only a gentle slope leading to the Main Beach.
 Access WCs and baby changing facilities are also available on site.

 Details of accessibility in Ilfracombe: Accessibility in Ilfracombe

-Woolacombe is dominated by miles of award-winning beaches.
-It is a utopia for surfers, kayakers and water sports enthusiasts.
-Sadly, we don’t fit into any of those categories but we still appreciate the beauty of Woolacombe.
+Woolacombe is dominated by miles of award-winning beaches, and it is a utopia for surfers, kayakers and water sports enthusiasts.
+Sadly, we don’t fit into any of those categories, but we still appreciate the beauty of Woolacombe.

-For those of us for who the sea is a challenge too far, you can hire a Tramper which is basically an all-terrain mobility scooter.
+You can hire a Tramper, an all-terrain mobility scooter for those of us who the sea is a challenge too far.
 The tramper can be hired from Woolacombe tourist information centre.
-If you fancy using the tramper it’ll open up much more of the coast and countryside than a standard scooter or wheelchair would.
+If you fancy using the tramper, it’ll open up much more of the coast and Countryside than a standard scooter or wheelchair would.

 Accessibility in Woolacombe: No mention of accessibility – phone Tourist Information for Guidance.